Tips for Parents with Young Children to Tackle the Rising Cost of Living

 Tips for parents with young children

-8 in 10 Singaporeans reported that because of inflation in the past year, their personal finances were affected1; 71% of their budget was allocated to spending on necessities, 34% on retirement plans, 26% on investments.
+8 in 10 Singaporeans reported that because of inflation in 2022 , their personal finances were affected1; 71% of their budget was allocated to spending on necessities, 34% on retirement plans, and 26% on investments.
 As a result, families are facing financial burdens, encountering challenges in affording transportation, adapting to daily routines, and implementing necessary budget cuts.

 Tip #1: Practical Money-Saving Strategies and Smart Choices

 In the face of economic challenges, practical solutions can be game-changers.
 A good starting point is setting a realistic budget.
-First, discuss with your partner and draw up a list of essentials, such as diapers, milk bottles, and bedding.
+First, discuss with your partner and draw up a list of essentials, such as groceries (diapers and formula milk), utilities, and childcare.
 Then, cut down on unnecessary spending, such as dining out, and stick to your budget.
 Purchasing house brands or buying in bulk is also a good idea to reduce costs.

 Remember, only some things for your child need to be purchased brand new.
 Given how quickly children outgrow their clothes and toys, consider buying second-hand items or accepting hand-me-downs from friends and family.
 Websites and online marketplaces often have a range of preloved or even new items at a fraction of the retail price.